 Introduction

 It’s a deep and beautiful time for any family when they welcome a new baby into the world.
 But for the mother, it’s also the start of a trip that will change her life and include giving her child the best by breastfeeding.
-One of the most essential parts of being a good nurse is making sure you eat right, using vitamins and minerals to support your body’s most intense and miraculous time of nutrition.
-Best Vitamins for Nursing Mothers is a guide that tells you all about the vitamins that nursing mothers need and how to include them in your diet after giving birth.
+One of the most essential parts of being a good nurse is ensuring you eat right, using vitamins and minerals to support your body’s most intense and miraculous nutrition time.
+Best Vitamins for Nursing Mothers is a guide that tells you about the vitamins that nursing mothers need and how to include them in your diet after giving birth.

-The Crucial Role of Nutrition for Nursing Mothersbest vitamins to take while nursing
+The Crucial Role of Nutrition for Nursing Mothers

 A Higher Caloric Intake is Essential

 To keep up with her needs, a nursing mom needs about 500 extra calories every day for the first few months after giving birth.
-These calories are significant for making milk, which can burn up to 500 calories a day by itself.
+These calories are significant for making milk, which can burn up to 500 calories daily.

 Nutrients for Recovery and Function